Djuliuss/ArtMarket/question2-CA/finalexam/README.md

 # Question 2-CA

-This folder contains the implementation for Questions 2.5 (Fabric CA)
+This folder contains the implementation for Question 2.5 (Fabric CA)

 ## To generate the Fabric CA certificates